 - Enter the IP ranges provided by xMatters Support.

 - You will need to create a new rule for each range.

-To get a list of the IP ranges required for your area/integration, contact xMatters Support.
+For a list of the IP ranges required for your area/integration, see xMatters IP ranges.

 xMatters internal reference: DTN-4762